Healthy Pumpkin Bars

 Why Use Whole Wheat Pastry Flour?

 Whole wheat pastry flour is ground more finely than regular whole wheat flour so it makes lighter baked goods.
 It is also packed with protein, fiber, vitamins and minerals and is really easy to bake with.
-If you can’t find whole wheat pastry flour at your local grocery store you can simply use all-purpose flour or a blend of 1 cup of whole wheat and 1 cup of all-purpose.
-It might change the consistency of the bars a little bit, but I think it should work fine.
+If you can’t find whole wheat pastry flour at your local grocery store you can simply use all-purpose flour or a blend of 1 cup of whole wheat flour and 1 cup of all-purpose flour.

 How to Make Pumpkin Bars

 Combine dry ingredients: Start by mixing your dry ingredients together: whole wheat flour, pumpkin pie spice, baking soda and salt.